Ike Ibeabuchi: Troubles outside the ring

-Comeback
+First Comeback

 Ibeabuchi returned to the ring after 13 months of inactivity, scoring a first-round knockout over Tim Ray in July 1998.
 Two months later, he stopped Everton Davis in nine rounds.

 Ibeabuchi's next fight was against Chris Byrd in March 1999.
 Byrd, a 1992 Olympic silver medalist and a future world heavyweight champion, was a quick and slick southpaw with a record of 26–0.

 After four rounds, the three judges had the fight scored evenly: 38–38 even, 39-37 for Ibeabuchi, and 39–37 for Byrd.
 In the fifth round, Ibeabuchi landed a devastating left uppercut which sent Byrd to the canvas.
 Byrd made it back to his feet, but he was quickly knocked back down.
 Byrd once again rose, but he was trapped against the ropes and was taking punishment as the referee waved it off at the 2:59 mark.

 Following the win over Byrd, Ibeabuchi turned down $700,000 to fight fringe contender Jeremy Williams, and he also turned down $1 million for a showdown with the undefeated Michael Grant.